South Carolina Bankruptcy Exemptions

 38-38-330 - Fraternal benefit society benefits.

-38-63-40 - Accident and disability benefits; Group life insurance proceeds' cash value not to exceed $50,000; Life insurance proceeds for a spouse or child if purchased 2 years before filing for bankruptcy.
+38-63-40 - Accident and disability benefits; Group life insurance proceeds' cash value not to exceed a particular amount (check statute); Life insurance proceeds for a spouse or child if purchased 2 years before filing for bankruptcy.

 38-63-50 - Life insurance proceeds if policy prohibits use to pay creditors.